appserver-io/appserver/README.md

 As an experiment we offer Raspbian and brought the appserver to an ARM environment.
 What should we say, it worked! :D With `os.distribution` = raspbian you might give it a try to build it yourself (plan at least 5 hours) as we currently do not offer prepared install packages.

-# Uninstall

-Before uninstalling you should stop all services which are still running (rpm-based packages will see to that themselves), otherwise there might be problems with existing pid-files on Linux and Mac for the next time you install it.
-You can have a look how to do so [here](#start-and-stop-scripts).

-To uninstall the appserver on Linux you might rely on your package management system.
-On Windows you can use the normal uninstall process provided by the operating system.

-Under Mac OS X you can simply delete the `/opt/appserver` folder that containers all installed files.

 # Basic Usage